rtshkmr/Odin-Project/backend/webdev101_ruby_on_rails/blogger/README.md

   - `<%= render partial: 'form' %>`

 10. Layouts wrap multiple view templates in our application.
 Layouts can be specific to each controller , but usually we just use one layout that wraps every view template in the application

 11. [Referential Integrity](https://en.wikipedia.org/wiki/Referential_integrity) has to be enforced for you to be able to delete tags, kiv [this concept for the future](https://guides.rubyonrails.org/association_basics.html)

+12. ***Asset Pipeline*** Principle: a `require_tree` method auto loads all the stylesheets in the current directory, and includes them in `application.css`